Application Forms

 What else will I play?

-You will also be asked to demonstrate a closed snare drum roll, soft-to-loud-to-soft over a period of approximately 30-40 seconds.
+You will be asked to demonstrate the snare drum excerpts, and a closed snare drum roll, soft-to-loud-to-soft over a period of approximately 30-40 seconds.
 You will be asked to perform a mallet solo of your choice.
 You will most likely be asked to stop before you complete the piece in consideration of the time allotted for the audition.
 Please have a copy of the music available for the adjudicator to follow- along as you perform.

 Will I play everything I have been asked to prepare?